he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Summon Giant.md

 **Duration** sustained up to 1 minute

 ---
 You conjure a giant to fight for you.
-This works like [[Summon Animal]], except you summon a common creature that has the giant trait and whose level is 5 or lower, such as those below.
+This works like [[DATABASE/spell/Summon Animal|summon animal]], except you summon a common creature that has the giant trait and whose level is 5 or lower, such as those below.

 ---
 **Heightened (6th)** Level 7.